sschakraborty/SecurityPOC/log4shell_2/README.md

 The rolling file appender logs into ```target/rolling/rollingtest.log```.

 The next step is to simply execute the Python 3 exploit script as ```python3 exploit/exploit.py```.
-You should see that the server's thread is blocked forever and does not exit (The server will be logging warning for being blocked.
+You should see that the server's thread is blocked forever and does not exit (The server will be logging warnings for being blocked.
 This is a feature in Vert.x framework).
 The Python 3 client will exit after some time because of timeout but the server thread will continue to be blocked.

 **Note:** The blocked server cannot be terminated using ```Ctrl + C``` signal.
 Try ```sudo kill -9 <PID>```.